 He was so successful in his cigar selling venture, that he became a millionaire.

-Think about what you would have been if you could sign your name!”
+Think about what you could have become if you could read and write!”

 “I’d be a janitor!”